 Whatcom Community College supports all students in their efforts toward improving their education.
 We know students may face challenges and obstacles preventing them from performing their best.
 When this happens to you, as difficult as it might be, you should not be discouraged.
 We have seen many students persevere, overcoming difficult courses or quarters, and successfully graduate, transfer to a university, and find better jobs.

-Here you can find ways to improve your academic plan and strategies for a successful quarter.
-We detail information on the Academic Progress Policy.
+Get to know the Academic Progress Policy here.
 It's not always easy to interpret policy, so please contact us with questions.
 We are here to assist you in every way possible.

 Opportunities for next quarter